Sahaj33-op/SkillWise/README.md

 - ✅ **Progress Checklist**: Track your learning items with persistent local progress saving.
 - 🎨 **Theming**: Dark/Light Mode Toggle (though currently defaults to a dark theme).
 - 📂 **Download Options**: Export roadmap as `.txt`, enhanced `.pdf` (now includes AI analyses), or `.json`.
+- 🗃️ **Persistent Roadmap Management**: Automatically saves and loads your generated roadmaps, allowing you to revisit and continue your learning journey across sessions.
 - 🔄 **Live Roadmap Editing + Q&A**: Modify and ask questions about your generated roadmap.
 - 🗃️ **Multi-role Support**: Caters to various tech roles (e.g., AI PM, Web Dev, Blockchain).